ottop/ottop_website/README.md

 The website is designed with a few primary goals:

-- Display information in a clear, categorizes manner.
+- Display information in a clear, categorized manner.
-- Look reasonable visaully.
+- Look reasonable visually.
 - Be scalable enough to generally work on both, desktop and mobile devices.